 Additionally, the CDC does not recommend use of face shields for normal everyday activities or as a substitute for cloth face coverings.
-Therefore, if they are worn, a face mask still must be worn with it.
+Therefore, if they are worn, a face mask still must be worn with it unless a child specific waiver is granted by the District for medical reasons.